AfricaAnimalsAsiaEuropeReptilesTurtles

 Range

-It inhabits the south and central Europe, North Africa and West Asia, but in the Atlantic (period of the Holocene, from 7.5 to 5 thousand years ago), its range was much wider, as it included the northern parts of Europe up to southern Sweden.
+It inhabits southern and central Europe, North Africa, and West Asia.
+During the Atlantic period of the Holocene (from 7,500 to 5,000 years ago), its range was much wider, extending to the northern parts of Europe, up to southern Sweden.
 It also lives in the wild in Poland.
-Once common, now it occurs mainly in landscape parks and nature reserves.
+Once common, it now occurs mainly in landscape parks and nature reserves.

 Name and habitat

-European pond turtle has favored water reservoirs with soft, sandy or muddy bottom with lush greenery, yet with few predators.
-It is important that there are sandy areas close, as the turtle`s eggs are laid there, yet still baby turtles prefer shallow waters (max.
+The European pond turtle favors water reservoirs with soft, sandy, or muddy bottoms with lush greenery, yet with few predators.
+It is important that there are sandy areas nearby, as the turtle’s eggs are laid there.
+Baby turtles prefer shallow waters (max.
 50 m [164 ft] deep).

 A mainly aquatic species, it crawls onto the land to bask in the sun and lay eggs, but experts consider it to be a mixed-habitat species.